-SC allows extraction of conjuncts (see e.g. Stjepanović 2014).
+SC allows extraction of conjuncts (Stjepanović 2014).

-(62) ?
-Knjigei je Marko [ti i filmove] kupio. books is Marko and movies bought 'Marko bought books and movies.'
+(62) ?Knjige_i je Marko [t_i i filmove] kupio. books is Marko and movies bought 'Marko bought books and movies.'

-Crucially, Stjepanović (to appear) notes that if the first conjunct is a trace, extraction from the second conjunct is possible.
-Compare her examples (63)/(64).
+Crucially, as Stjepanović (2017) notes, if the first conjunct is a trace, extraction from the second conjunct is possible.
+Compare (63) and (64).
 In (64), the first conjunct stays in situ, blocking extraction from the lower conjunct.
 In (63), the first conjunct is a trace (it undergoes movement), which enables extraction from the second conjunct (see below for what happens with the conjunction).